aidlran/sveltekit-validator/README.md

 }
 ```

 The error response will have an `errors` object where the key is the name of the input and the value is an array of error messages.
-See [here](https://github.com/typestack/class-validator#validation-messages) for more on how to customise these error messages.
+See [here](https://github.com/typestack/class-validator#validation-messages) for more on how to customise these error messages with class-validator.

 # Caveats